 Voters may verify their registration, polling place, sample ballot, and absentee ballot status at My Vote Wisconsin.

-Absentee voting locations are established by the Common Council at least two weeks before absentee voting begins for an election.
+Absentee voting locations are established by the Common Council prior to each election.

 An Absentee Ballot Request form is available for your convenience, but you are not required to use a form.
 You may submit an absentee request at My Vote Wisconsin (click on Vote Absentee at the top of the website), or you may send a written request that includes: